department-of-veterans-affairs/vets-api-clients/samples/oauth_pkce_cli/README.md

   --redirect_uri http://localhost:8080/redirect
 ```

-You'll get output like this:
+You'll get output like this, along with prompts to continue, as well as a browser session being initiated to authenticate a user:

 ```
 Created Code Verifier (v): 0233_39e5_6b3d_70b6_087f_b675_cc62_b178_ce21_577f_d661